scotws/265SXB-Guide/README.md

 -- basically a single-board computer in the same sense as the Raspberry Pi -- by the Western Design Center (WDC).
-It is based on the W65C265S microcontroler, which in turn has a 65816 MPU at its core -- the 8/16-bit hybrid "big sibling" of the famous 6502 MPU that powered famous computers such as the VC-20 and Apple II.
-Because of the hybrid nature of the 65816, the 265SXB is pretty much the simplest way to get started with a classic 6502 system.
+It is based on the W65C265S microcontroler, which in turn has a 65816 MPU at its core -- the 8/16-bit hybrid "big sibling" of the famous 6502 MPU that powered classic computers such as the VC-20 and Apple II.
+Because of the hybrid nature of the 65816, the 265SXB is pretty much the simplest way to get started with a 6502 system.

 This document is an unofficial guide to setting up, programming, expanding, and using the 265SXB.
 It supplements the official documentation provided by WDC.